ApprenticeAI/frapy/docs/topics/broad-crawls.rst

 Increase Twisted IO thread pool maximum size
 ============================================

-Currently Scrapy does DNS resolution in a blocking way with usage of thread pool.
+Currently Frapy does DNS resolution in a blocking way with usage of thread pool.
 With higher concurrency levels the crawling could be slow or even fail hitting DNS resolver timeouts.
 Possible solution to increase the number of threads handling DNS queries.
 The DNS queue will be processed faster speeding